carbform/meteo_adsb/README.md

 Aviation: Pilots can use this information to plan their flights and to avoid dangerous weather conditions.

 Environmental science: Environmental scientists can use this information to study the transport of pollutants in the atmosphere.

+* Dislcaimer: The calculated data may not be accurate.
+The results must analyzed qualitatively.